loveencounterflow/interskiplist/README.md

 described by giving its lower and its upper bound, period.
 In real life, however, discontinuous ranges are common.
-In Unicode, for example, CJK characters are split over no less than around 20 blocks (where a Unicode 'block', in turn, *is* a contiguous interval of codepoints); accordingly, to add the information to indicate 'this is a CJK codepoint', we have to insert around 20 intervals to the skip list.
+In Unicode, for example, CJK characters are split over no less than around 20 blocks (where a Unicode 'block', in turn, *is* a contiguous interval of codepoints); accordingly, to add the information to indicate 'this is a CJK codepoint', we have to add around 20 intervals to the skip list.

 InterSkipList enables discontinuous ranges by way of the `name` attribute.
 It is quite simple: each interval must have its own unique ID, but a name can be used for any number of intervals.